calebbarton1/ClutterBug/README.md

 **Clutter Mask** - Clutter won't spawn on any object belonging to this list of layermasks.

-**Number of Clutter** - The number of prefabs to be spawned as clutter.
+**Number of Clutter** - The number of prefabs the node will attempt place as clutter

 **Prefab List** - The prefabs that will be spawned as clutter.
-Objects are randomly selected from this list to be spawned.
+Each object has a weighting affecting its chance of being chosen.

 **Enable Clutter Overlap** - This option allows clutter to overlap with one another.

-**Enable Additive Clutter**- If enabled the Spawn Clutter button will not delete the previously spawned clutter.
+**Enable Additive Clutter**- If enabled the previously created clutter will not be deleted.

 **Rotate to Surface Normal**- If enabled, clutter will rotate to face the surface where the clutter is being spawned.